 The Research Foundation provides a comprehensive workers' compensation insurance program at no cost to employees.
-This program covers any injury or illness sustained in the course of employment that requires medical, surgical, or hospital treatment.
-Subject to applicable legal requirements, workers' compensation insurance provides benefits after a short waiting period, or, if the employee is hospitalized, immediately.
+This program covers an employee injured due to a work related injury, illness or accident sustained during the course of employment that requires medical treatment.